Speaking for France

-From across the pond its a remarkable spectacle how American public opinion has turned into real Franco phobia over the last two years; many in the US have felt the need to distance themselves from France in extremis.
+From across the big pond, it’s a remarkable spectacle how American public opinion has turned into real Franco phobia over the last two years; many in the US have felt the need to distance themselves from France in extremis.

-There are some in the US government who are short on brains and large on rhetoric towards France, without taking into account the historic and bilateral economic realities.
+There are some in the US government who are short on brains and large on rhetoric towards France, without considering the historic and bilateral economic realities.

 Some members in the US Congress consider the French position with regards to the war against Iraq, the position of the international community which was brilliantly expressed at the UN by Dominique the Villepin as betrayal.
 Loud voices have been heard demanding France is punished.
 Like small children in kindergarten ridiculous gestures are made, like changing “French fries” to “freedom fries”.